rszeto/DeepAnimePlotGenerator/README.md

 pip install -r requirements.txt
 ```

-Finally, start the bot server by running the command below:
+Next, start the bot server by running the command below:

 ```
 python generate_plot_server.py
 ```

-If everything worked, your Reddit bot will post a new anime plot summary once an hour.
+It will ask for a Reddit username and password, which are the credentials for the bot account.
+If everything worked, your Reddit bot will post a new anime plot summary every half-hour.
 And oh, what amazing summaries they shall be!

 When you're ready to turn off the server, just kill it (`Ctrl+C` on Linux).
 Then, deactivate your virtual environment: